Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 Additional conditions:

 - Automatic Conversation Assignment is activated.
-- Automatic Conversation Assignment is deactivated.
+- Automatic Conversation Reassignment is deactivated.
 - Auto Assign Conversations to a Busy Agent is activated.
 - Agent 1 goes offline.